jamie120/ms3-eat-vegan-recipes/testing.md

 * Upon visiting the site, I searched for the recipe I had cooked earlier in the week.
 * At the bottom of the page, a banner informed me that I should 'Sign up to add and review recipes'.
 * I clicked the 'get started' button, which was next to this message.
-* I easily signed up and relocated myself to the recipe, where I now found an add comment and rating section at the bottom of the page.
+* I easily signed up and relocated myself to the recipe, where I now found an 'add comment and rating' section at the bottom of the page.
 * I was easily able to rate the recipe out of 5 and leave a comment.
 Which was added to the page once I clicked 'Add Comment & Rating'.
 * I could also see a 'delete' button next to my newly added comment.
 It would be good if I could also edit this comment if I desired to do so.